List of symphonies by Wolfgang Amadeus Mozart

-This is a list of symphonies by the classical composer Wolfgang Amadeus Mozart.
+This is a list of symphonies by Wolfgang Amadeus Mozart.
 Symphonies No. 2 (attributed to Leopold Mozart) and 3 (written by Carl Friedrich Abel) are spurious.
 Mozart's "37th symphony" is actually Michael Haydn's 25th symphony; Mozart only added a 20-bar slow introduction to it.
-Symphonies that are suspected not to be Mozart's, but have not been proven to be the work of another composer, are in this list.
-No. 11 (K. 84/73q) is considered by scholars to be of uncertain authenticity.
-Spurious and doubtful symphonies can be found at Mozart symphonies of spurious or doubtful authenticity.
+Some symphonies of doubtful authenticity were included in either the Alte Mozart-Ausgabe or the Neue Mozart-Ausgabe; they are in this list but marked as doubtful or spurious (in the cases of Symphony, K. 16a and K. 98, which later scholarship demonstrated have nothing to do with Mozart).
+No. 11 (K. 84/73q) is considered by scholars to be of doubtful authenticity.
+Further spurious and doubtful symphonies can be found at Mozart symphonies of spurious or doubtful authenticity.

 The symphonies K. 19b, 66c, 66d, 66e, Anh.C 11.07, and Anh.C 11.08 are lost, and it is uncertain whether they are Mozart's work: they have not been included in the list below.